Before I start with these Vienna pictures, I want to confess that Vienna wasn’t on my original travel itinerary.

 A typical fruit and vegetable stand in Naschmarkt.

-Street food is on the tip of everybody’s tongues today, as so is the case with Viennese.
-Thanks to the many sausage stands, known as Würstelstand, dining on the fly is so easier and accessible in Vienna.
-These sausage stands that are now part of the cityscape, have moreover been always a Viennese culinary trademark.
+Street food is on the tip of everybody’s tongue today, as so is the case with the Viennese.
+Thanks to the many sausage stands, known as Würstelstand, dining on the fly is easier and more accessible in Vienna.
+These sausage stands which are now part of the cityscape, have moreover been always a Viennese culinary trademark.